 Gray whales are visible from Oregon’s shore nearly year-round, but two weeks every year are special!
 The winter and spring Whale Watch Weeks along the Oregon coast are recognized as some of the best opportunities to view the annual gray whale migration anywhere in the world.
 Join us as we watch around 20,000 gray whales swim along our shores!

 Our volunteers come from throughout the United States and spread out across 24 sites up and down the Oregon coast to help people see and learn about these magnificent ocean travelers.
-Last year more than 30,000 visitors were assisted by our WWSH volunteers in just 13 days!
+Last year more than 51,000 visitors were educated by our volunteers in just 14 days!

 In 1978 Don Giles of the Hatfield Marine Science Center in Newport headed out to Yaquina Head Lighthouse with his binoculars and a great idea.
 Colleagues Bruce Mate and Denise Herzing were counting gray whales migrating past Yaquina Head.
 They confirmed what Don and others intuitively knew: Gray whale migrations along the Oregon coast peak during two special times of the year.
 The southbound migration happens during the winter holiday season, and the northbound has one of its two peaks near the end of March.

 This knowledge motivated Don to create the Whale Watching Spoken Here® program.
 Since 1978, it has grown to become one of the most organized onshore whale watching programs in the United States.